Lap dog: Pekingese

 According to the 1948 publication Dogs In Britain, A Description of All Native Breeds and Most Foreign Breeds in Britain by Clifford LB Hubbard, the Sleeve Pekingese was (in Hubbard's time) a true miniature of the standard-sized Pekingese and was also known as the Miniature Pekingese.
 The name Sleeve Pekingese came from the custom of carrying these small dogs in the capacious sleeves of the robes worn by members of the Chinese Imperial Household.
 Hubbard indicated that this tradition appeared to be early Italian rather than Chinese, but its adoption by the Chinese Imperial Household led to dogs being bred as small as possible and to practices aimed at stunting their growth: giving puppies rice wine, holding new-borns tightly for hours at a time or putting the puppies into tight-fitting wire mesh waistcoats.
 These practices were apparently forbidden by the late Dowager Empress Tzu Hsi.

 In Hubbard's time, the term Sleeve was applied in Britain to a miniature Pekingese no more than 6–7 pounds in weight, often appearing to be about 3–4 pounds.
 Mrs Flander's Mai Mai weighed only a little over 4 pounds and many other breeders had bred true miniatures of a similar size.
 Hubbard noted that miniatures sometimes appeared in litters bred from full-sized Pekingese and were exhibited in classes for dogs less than 7 pounds at the major dog shows in Britain.
 At that time, the Sleeve Pekingese had a strong following with the most popular colours being cream and white.

 Chihuahua

 Chihuahuas are one of the smallest lap dog breeds.
 They are named after the Mexican state of Chihuahua, as that is the dog's potential origin.
-They are famous for their big pointy ears, high pitched bark, and small size.
+They are known for their big pointy ears, high pitched bark, and small size.
 Chihuahuas usually weigh less than 6.6 lb and are usually 6–9 in tall.
-As with many tiny dogs, Chihuahuas need proper training and socialization to avoid unwanted defensive behavior.
+Chihuahuas need proper training and socialization to avoid unwanted defensive behavior.
 Chihuahuas enjoy quality time in the lap of a favorite person, and if properly managed by a dedicated owner, the Chihuahua can adapt to a household environment easily.